 Sand City: Edgewater and Sand Dollar

 With an amazingly scenic Class I bike path on the coastal side of these two shopping centers, these centers make a handy stop for cyclists.
-And you’ll even find a HER Helmet Thursdays spot here–Jersey’s Subs, at Sand Dollar Shopping Center.
+And you’ll even find a casual HER Helmet Thursdays spot here–Jersey’s Subs, at Sand Dollar Shopping Center.

 Bicycle racks at these are located at or near the following businesses.
 Most are wave-style racks, unless otherwise described.